Introduction to Multi-Armed Bandits: Online Linear Optimization: Follow The Perturbed Leader

 To complete the proof of Claim~\ref{lin:cl:FPL-analysis-noise-coupling}, write $v_t = (v_{t,1},v_{t,2} \LDOTS v_{t,d})$, and define $v'_0\in \R^d$ by setting its $j$-th coordinate to $Y(v_{0,j}, v_{t,j})$, for each coordinate $j$.
 We are done!

-\sectionBibNotes This chapter provides a joint introduction to several related lines of work, which we survey very briefly below.
-A more detailed discussion is beyond our scope.

-The study of online routing has been initiated in \citep{Bobby-stoc04}.
-Focusing on a version with bandit feedback, they achieve expected regret $O(d^{O(1)}\cdot T^{2/3})$.
-Optimal $\sqrt{T}$ regret rate has been achieved in \citet{Gyorgy-jmlr07} for semi-bandit feedback, and in \cite{Cesa-BianchiL12} for bandit feedback.
-All these results extend to combinatorial (semi-)bandits.

-For combinatorial semi-bandits under some assumptions, one can achieve $d^{O(1)}\cdot \sqrt{T}$ regret bounds with improved dependence on the parameters such as $d$ and the maximal number of atoms in an action.
-Such improvements are possible when actions correspond to ``slates" of search results \citep{Kale-slate-nips10}, and for IID rewards \citep[\eg][]{Chen-icml13,Kveton-aistats15,MatroidBandits-uai14}.

-A similar but technically different \emph{cascade} model posits that actions correspond to rankings of items such as search results, a user scrolls down to the first ``relevant" item, clicks on it, and leaves.
-The study of this model has been initiated in \citet{RBA-icml08,Streeter08}, with further developments in \citet[\eg][]{CascadingBandits-nips15,CascadingBandits-icml15,CascadingBandits-uai16}. \citet{Streeter08,Golovin09} study a more general version with submodular rewards.
+\sectionBibNotes This chapter touches upon several related lines of work: online routing, combinatorial (semi-)bandits, linear bandits, and online linear optimization.
+We briefly survey them below, along with some extensions.

+\xhdr{Online routing and combinatorial (semi-)bandits.} The study of \emph{online routing}, a.k.a. \emph{online shortest paths}, was initiated in \citet{Bobby-stoc04}, focusing on bandit feedback and achieving regret $\poly(d)\cdot T^{2/3}$.
+Online routing with semi-bandit feedback was introduced in \citet{Gyorgy-jmlr07}, and the general problem of combinatorial bandits was initiated in \citet{Cesa-BianchiL12}.
+Both papers achieve regret $\poly(d)\cdot \sqrt{T}$, which is the best possible.
+Combinatorial semi-bandits admit improved dependence on $d$ and other problem parameters, \eg for IID rewards \citep[\eg][]{Chen-icml13,Kveton-aistats15,MatroidBandits-uai14} and when actions are ``slates" of search results \citep{Kale-slate-nips10}.

-A more general problem of \emph{linear bandits} allows the action set to be an arbitrary bounded subset of $\R^d$, as in Chapter~\ref{lin:sec:FPL}.
-This problem has been introduced in \citet{Bobby-stoc04,McMahan-colt04}, and studied in a long line of subsequent work, see \citet[Chapter 5]{Bubeck-survey12} for an in-depth survey.
+\xhdr{Linear bandits.} A more general problem of \emph{linear bandits} allows an arbitrary action set $\mA\subset [0,1]^d$, as in Chapter~\ref{lin:sec:FPL}.
+Introduced in \citet{Bobby-stoc04} and \citet{McMahan-colt04}, this problem has been studied in a long line of work.
+In particular, one can achieve $\poly(d)\cdot \sqrt{T}$ regret \citep{DaniHK-nips07}, even with high probability against an adaptive adversary \citep{Bartlett-colt08}, and even via a computationally efficient algorithm if $\mA$ is convex \citep{AbernethyHR-colt08,Abernethy-colt09}.
+A detailed survey of this line of work can be found in \citet[Chapter 5]{Bubeck-survey12}.

+In \emph{stochastic} linear bandits, $\E\sbr{c_t(a)} = v\cdot a$ for each action $a\in \mA$ and some fixed, unknown vector $v$.
+One way to realize the stochastic version as a special case of the adversarial version is to posit that in each round $t$, the hidden vector $v_t$ is drawn independently from some fixed (but unknown) distribution. \footnote{Alternatively, one could realize $c_t(a)$ as $v\cdot a$ plus independent noise $\eps_t$.
+This version can also be represented as a special case of adversarial linear bandits, but in a more complicated way.
+Essentially, one more dimension is added, such that in this dimension each arm has coefficient $1$, and each hidden vector $v_t$ has coefficient $\eps_t$.} Stochastic linear bandits have bee introduced in \citet{Auer-focs00} and subsequently studied in \citep{Abe-algo03,DaniHK-colt08,Paat-mor10} using the paradigm of ``optimism under uncertainty" from Chapter~\ref{ch:IID}.
+Generally, regret bounds admit better dependence on $d$ compared to the adversarial version.